dan-fritchman/Thesis/content.md

 Integrated circuits are "integrated" in the sense that more than one - and often in current practice, more than ten orders of magnitude more than one - circuit component is integrated in a single silicon die.

 The most detailed representation of these circuits, and the sole representation sufficiently detailed for fabrication, is commonly called _layout_.
 IC layout is a chip's physical blueprint.
 The nature of silicon manufacturing allows for representing these blueprints in "2.5D" terms.
 Each silicon wafer is extremely uniform in one of its three axes.
 This axis extends into and out of the plane of the die surface, and is commonly referred to as the z-axis.
 This z-axis is typically split into a discrete number of _layers_.
-These layers refer to a variety of physical features, such as metal connections, insulators there-between, ion injections which form transistor junctions, etc. The IC "x" and "y" dimensions, in constast, span the surface of the die, and are much more free-form to be specified by the IC designer.
+These layers refer to a variety of physical features, such as metal connections, insulators there-between, ion injections which form transistor junctions, etc. The IC "x" and "y" dimensions, in contrast, span the surface of the die, and are much more free-form to be specified by the IC designer.
 These two axes typically allow for nearly free-form closed 2D polygons.
 An IC blueprint is therefore conceptually comprised of a list of such polygons, each affixed with a z-axis layer annotation.
 Figure~\ref{fig:layout2d} depicts a typical IC layout visualization.

 Figure~\ref{fig:layout3d} expands this view to the three-dimensional structure that it represents.